 Llyn Celyn improvement work

-Llyn Celyn reservoir is one of our largest reservoirs in north Wales and plays an essential role in helping to provide clean, fresh drinking water.
+Llyn Celyn reservoir is our largest reservoir in north Wales and plays an essential role in helping to provide clean, fresh drinking water.

-The reservoir also forms a major part of Wales’ history after the residents of the village of Capel Celyn were forced to move out to make way for the reservoir.
-A memorial chapel, which has recently been restored by us, sits on the banks of the reservoir to commemorate this.
+The reservoir also forms a major part of Wales’ history after the residents of the village of Capel Celyn had to move out to make way for the reservoir.
+A memorial chapel, which has recently been restored by Dŵr Cymru Welsh Water, sits on the banks of the reservoir to commemorate this.

 What is happening?

-The investigations will be carried out by our partner Mott Macdonald Bentley (MMB) and please be assured that they will ensure all of the work is done with the least impact possible on local habitats and wildlife.
+Welsh Water’s contractors, Mott MacDonald Bentley (MMB), will oversee this project and please be assured that they will ensure all of the work is done with the least impact possible on local habitats and wildlife.

 Keeping everyone informed

 As a company, we are committed to keeping customers and stakeholders informed of any work we undertake and will be doing the same here at Llyn Celyn.
 We are liaising closely with our regulator Natural Resources Wales on the work and our investigations.
-We are also liaising with Snowdonia National Park and Gwynedd Council.
+We are also liaising with Snowdonia National Park Authority.